-- The Company received the Board of the Year for Distinctive Practices 2010/2011 Award.
-The award will be given to the boards of directors of the listed companies in the Stock Exchange of Thailand with an effective and productive practice, under the good corporate governance principle, with the consideration of transparency and justice for all stakeholders.
-The award was given by Thai Institute of Directors in corporation with 6 leading private organizations. - Received 'Outstanding Corporate Social Responsibility Awards' from the SET Awards 2011 organized by the Stock Exchange of Thailand and Money & Banking Magazine. - The IOD has appraised SE-ED to be excellent (5 stars) level in Corporate Governance Report of Thai Listed Companies 2012, 2011, 2010, 2009 and 2008 appraisal for five consecutive years.
-The Company is the only company from the publishing business category in the service industry to be evaluated 'excellent' for 5 consecutive years.
+- Received 'Outstanding Corporate Social Responsibility Awards' from the SET Awards 2011 organized by the Stock Exchange of Thailand and Money & Banking Magazine. - The IOD has appraised SE-ED to be excellent (5 stars) level in Corporate Governance Report of Thai Listed Companies 2013, 2012, 2011, 2010, 2009 and 2008 appraisal for 6 consecutive years, there were 526 listed companies in the Stock Exchange of Thailand to be evaluated.
+87 Companies were rated 'excellent' (5 stars).
+SE-ED is the only company from the publishing business category in the service industry to be evaluated 'excellent' for 6 consecutive years.